Plan of Study

 If you have an MS already, list the MS on your Plan of Study, and list it as counting for 24 credits.
 Now list 48 additional credits for your PhD, so the total will still be 72.
 The 24 for the Master's are considered course credits, so your additional 48 credits should include at least 12 course credits and at least 24 research credits.

 The total number of credits listed should be 72 for the PhD and 30 for the MS. It is likely that you will register for more than that number of credits while you are a student here.
 You do not list all the credits you register for.
 Just list the credits that are needed to count toward your degree.
 If needed, you don't have to list all the credits for a particular course.
 For example, if you take a 3-credit course, it is okay to list only 2 credits for that course.
+Courses may be counted for the core qualifying exam or research qualifying exam even if they are not listed on your Plan of Study.

 You may count up to 24 transfer credits toward your PhD or up to six transfer credits toward your MS. If your courses were part of a Master's degree, the Master's degree automatically counts for 24 credits toward a PhD, and you can't count any additional transfer credits.
 For any transfer credit situation other than counting a prior MS toward a PhD, you need to get the courses approved individually.
 Use the transfer credit approval form to get the transfer credits approved.
 See Professor David Goldschmidt for the department approval signature.
 When the transfer credit is approved, you will get RPI course numbers for the courses for which you have transfer credit.
 Use these RPI course numbers to list the courses on your Plan of Study.